 Simon Lavington (Editor)

-Secret wartime projects in code-breaking, radar and ballistics produced a wealth of ideas and technologies that kick-started the development of digital computers.
+Secret wartime projects in areas such as code-breaking, radar and ballistics produced a wealth of ideas and technologies that kick-started the development of digital computers.
 This is the story of the people and projects that flourished in the post-war period.
 Read more

 Kate Russell, technology reporter for BBC Click